-The Federal Reserve raised interest rates several times in fiscal 2024 in response to concerns about inflation.
-It is unclear whether the Federal Reserve will reduce interest rates, maintain the current high rates or even raise interest rates in fiscal 2025.
+The Federal Reserve raised interest rates several times in fiscal 2024 in response to concerns about inflation and has maintained the current high rates thus far in fiscal 2025.
 Higher interest rates increase the cost of our borrowing under our revolving credit facility, may increase economic uncertainty and may negatively affect consumer spending.
 Volatility in interest rates may adversely affect our business or our customers.
 If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult to obtain in a timely manner or on favorable terms, or at all.